LiquoriChris/blog/README.md

-# Chris Liquori Blog
+# Start-Blog

 Using Jekyll and Personal Jekyll Theme.

-Thanks to le4ker for creating the theme.
+Thanks to le4ker for creating the theme. https://github.com/le4ker

 Blog will focus on PowerShell and Azure DevOps automations.
 Please feel free to comment and submit issues if you see something that is not working.